hendo87/Azure-Honeypot-SIEM/README.md

 ### Preparation phase - We've done this already by ingesting all the logs into Log Analytics Workspace and Sentinel , Also we created alerts

 ### Detection and Analysis
 <i>As we work through the incident what we are trying to determine is whether this is a True or False Positive.
-The first incident i will investigate is a Brute force attempt on our Linux Virtual Machine </i>
+The first incident i will investigate is a Brute force attempt. </i>

 <br>